opendaylight/docs/docs/getting-started-guide/clustering.rst

 The strategy named lease-majority is using a distributed lease (lock) to decide what nodes that are allowed to survive.
 Only one SBR instance can acquire the lease make the decision to remain up.
-The other side will not be able to aquire the lease and will therefore down itself.
+The other side will not be able to acquire the lease and will therefore down itself.

 This strategy is very safe since coordination is added by an external arbiter.